akornatskyy/wheezy.http/doc/userguide.rst

     ('ETag', 'abc'),
     ('Vary', '*')]

-While you not directly make a call to extend headers from cache policy it is still useful to experiment in python console.
+While you do not directly make a call to extend headers from cache policy, it is still useful to experiment within a python console.

 Cache Profile
 -------------